I: Enter the tidyverse

 <dbl>

-• See, the output is a 1x1 table with the mean expectation mean(high_exp) of 7.27, just above a bachelors degree
+• See, the output is a 1x1 table with the mean expectation mean(high_exp) of 7.99, almost about completing a master’s degree

 • Note: if we want to name the summary variable, we can name it just like we did earlier in mutate() with a single =